-Discover how to defend yourself in a critical situation, protect your family from one, save someone else's life, crush bad people, smash stress, vanquish your fears, build omega tough fitness and enhance your confidence rapidly in your own space and time.
+Discover how to defend yourself in a critical situation, protect your family from one, save someone else's life, crush bad guys, smash stress, vanquish your fears, build omega tough fitness and jet power your confidence.

 Hey I'm Sid and if you're looking for self defence system which:

 Is practical, for the streets and focuses on defending yourself or a loved one in a real life situation.

 Will crush those feelings of uneasiness you feel against the dark, sinister, inescapable violence which seems to be around the corner these days.